Kandi Podi Recipe or Andhra paruppu podi with video. Vegan, gluten free, versatile and handy podi to have on hand to make a quick meal in no time.

 - Add cumin seeds, roast till the aroma rises and transfer to the bowl.

-- To a cup of hot rice, add 1/2 tsp ghee, few tbsp of this kandi podi, mix well and eat it with avakkai or any subzi of your choice.
+- To Serve: To a cup of hot rice, add 1/2 tsp ghee, few tbsp of this kandi podi, mix well and eat it with avakkai or any subzi of your choice.